cmglezpdev/cmglezpdev/README.md

 <hr />

 I started programming in 2016 with C++ in competitive programming.
 Four years later I started learning frontend and backend web development.
-I am currently learning Artificial Intelligence and cryptocurrencies.

 * 🌍  I'm based in Cuba
 * ✉️  You can contact me at [cmglezpdev@gmail.com](mailto:cmglezpdev@gmail.com)